standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 ## Introduction

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
-It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and [implementation guides](https://wiki.hl7.org/index.php?title=FHIR_Implementation_Guides) (IG).
+It is simple and compact, with tools to produce [Health Level Seven (HL7®) Fast Healthcare Interoperability Resources (FHIR®)](https://www.hl7.org/fhir/overview.html) profiles, extensions and [implementation guides](https://wiki.hl7.org/index.php?title=FHIR_Implementation_Guides) (IG).
 Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
-CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.
+CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of HL7 FHIR.

+> **NOTE**: HL7® and FHIR® are registered trademarks owned by Health Level Seven International, and are registered with the United States Patent and Trademark Office.

 ### Purpose

 In [the tradition of _Hello, World_ examples](https://en.wikipedia.org/wiki/"Hello,_World!"_program), this tutorial presents a very simple example to get you started using CIMPL.
-Upon completion of this tutorial, you will be able to try the [CIMPL In-Depth Tutorial](cimpl6Tutorial_detail.md) and get started creating a FHIR IG.
+Upon completion of this tutorial, you will be able to try the [CIMPL In-Depth Tutorial](cimpl6Tutorial_detail.md) and get started creating an HL7 FHIR IG.

 ### Intended Audience

 The CIMPL _Hello World Tutorial_ is targeted to people with some programming experience.
-Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (e.g. resources and profile.)
+Familiarity with HL7 FHIR is helpful as the tutorial references HL7 FHIR artifacts (e.g. resources and profile.)

 ### Prerequisite